neSpecc/telebook/README.md

 Use this project as an example or template for the creation of your app:

 1. 🧩 Meet Telegram Vue UI Kit — build native-like interfaces with ready-to-use components
+3. ❤️‍🔥 Image instant thumbnails and on-device cache
+4. ☘️ Smooth screen transitions
 2. ✨ Advanced DX — fast build, hot reloading, modern code style and linters, well-documented code
-3. 💎 Clean but simple architecture — easy to scale and maintain
+5. 💎 Clean but simple architecture — easy to scale and maintain
-4. 📦 Production-ready deployment setup
+6. 📦 Production-ready deployment setup
-5. 💵 Payments support
+7. 💵 Payments support

 ## 👋 About the example